-We don’t advocate dog bike trailers which are made with poor quality materials.
-One of the worst kinds of materials they can be made for is hard plastic – it’s brittle and offers little impact protection.
+One of the worst kinds of materials they can be used for is hard plastic – it’s brittle and offers little impact protection.
 If it was to fall over or be a part of an accident it would crack and leave your dog in danger.

 Suitability to your type of bike

-Trailers aren’t ideal for every type of bike out there, push bikes and mountain bikes are ideal but BMX bikes and tricycles not so much.
-Older bikes, ‘boris’ bikes are also not the best kind to use.
-Having the right bike is just as important as having the right trailer.
+Trailers aren’t ideal for every type of bike out there, push bikes and mountain bikes are ideal but BMX bikes and tricycles are not so much.

 A flag and light reflectors are a must for the trailers as you need to try and make pedestrians and other cyclists aware that your bike is longer than usual and your movements will be different.
 If they don’t come for free then we urge you to buy some separately.